Ms. Colena Jenkins

 “To teach is to touch a life forever”- anonymous.
-As a future teacher of America, I want to be able to change one child’s life in some way, either in or out of the classroom.
-As a teacher, I want to show why school and life skills are meaningful in a child’s life, showing that every child has strong skills to benefit them in their schoolwork.
-Strategies I would use are hands-on, and I would illustrate how these strategies work both in and outside of the classroom.
+As a teacher, I want to be able to change one child’s life in some way, either inside or outside of the classroom.
+As a teacher, I show why school and life skills are meaningful in a child’s life, showing that every child has strong skills to benefit them in their schoolwork.
+Strategies I use are hands-on, and I illustrate how these strategies work both in and outside of the classroom.
 I believe students should work as: partners, groups, buddy systems, and alone.
 Students should learn how to work independently and with others in many different situations.

-As a teacher, I would always want feedback from my parents and students.
-I would have the students tell me if they liked the lesson or the project.
-I would love to see what the students like to do and how they love to learn; I want my classroom to be a place of collaboration between teacher and students.
-Parents can give feedback, and I would send home a feedback sheet each quarter or semester if they have any questions or concerns.
+As a teacher, I always want feedback from my parents and students.
+I have the students tell me if they liked the lesson or the project.
+I love to see what the students like to do and how they love to learn; my classroom is a place of collaboration between teacher and students.
+Parents can give feedback, and I send home a feedback sheet each quarter or semester if they have any questions or concerns.
 Teachers are constantly learning and learning how to change benefits their students.

 Being a teacher is very important to me because, as a child, I always struggled with learning in a specific way, and I had some fantastic teachers who would help me.
 I want every child to feel essential and purposeful in my classroom.
 I will learn from others and watch other teachers.
 We are shaping these young students into adults of America.
 As a teacher, we can never give up on our students; every student should know that their teacher will help them to the end.
 I will always fight for my students and let them know their worth in my classroom.
 I want to be the best leader I can be for my students.
 I want to keep my students motivate and help them strive to their best ability.
 For them to have their best outcome starts with me.

 Overview of Curriculum